Hyusef/Wordy/README.md

 </h1>

-<h4 align="center">Stockmore is a stock analysis tool.
-It has charts and a dashboard to view selected stocks </h4>
+<h4 align="center">Wordy is the best word collage generator.
+It can generate a collage based on the most common words in large texts.  </h4>